Multilevel Digital Contact Tracing: Discussion

-The main objective of this Information Technology (IT) based system is to make solutions feasible to computation, and that can control the further transmission of diseases.
-However, as in practical situations, we should also follow other pre-existing processes like social distancing, partial lockdown, preventive measures like washing hands, and disinfection to control infections.
+We provide a test bed for multilevel digital contact tracing where one can generate synthetic contact data and test their models.
+The main objective of this Information Technology system is to make solutions feasible to computation that can control the further transmission of diseases.
+However, as in practical situations, we should follow other pre-existing processes like social distancing, partial lockdown, preventive measures like washing hands, and disinfection to control infections.

 \ifCLASSOPTIONcompsoc